-Mr. Potenza recently served as Chair of the ABA Section of Intellectual Property Law.
+Mr. Potenza is currently the ABA-IPL representative to the ABA House of Delegates.
+He recently served as Chair of the ABA Section of Intellectual Property Law.
 He also formerly served as the Publications Officer for the ABA Section of Intellectual Property Law and is a former member of the ABA Standing Committee on Federal Judiciary.

 Mr. Potenza has also authored and lectured extensively in the area of patent and copyright law; the Internet, e-commerce, and business-method patents; conducting patent and other IP trials.
 He was a contributing author of the Patent Trial Advocacy Casebook (first, second and third editions) published by the American Bar Association, BNA and the National Institute for Trial Advocacy, as well as the Patent Litigation Strategies Handbook, BNA 2000 and supplements.